 Practices to quieten the mind

 I begin the class by taking a few moments to settle the body and observe the mind, allowing ourselves to be present and ready for the class.
 We all have busy minds: and being able to observe them can help us to feel less stressed, and more at peace.
 In turn, this can help us to tune in to our inner wisdom. .
 In class I use a variety of techniques to help us settle including mindfulness practices, yoga nidra and relaxation techniques.
-At first, your mind may race away ( its what our minds naturally do) – During the practices perhaps you will feel as though you are drifting off – but, in time, you can find stillness and peace and feel relaxed, whilst learning to acknowledge the mind wandering off and still find some peace.
+At first, your mind may race away ( its what our minds naturally do) – During the practices perhaps you will feel as though you are drifting off – but, in time, you can start to slow the mind down and find moments of stillness, peace and feel relaxed,.

 After the first quiet practice I invite you to find a sankalpa for yourself.
 A sankalpa can be described as a resolve.
 When our minds are quiet, we tune into what we need or desire: not a materialistic need, but something that will help you.
 For instance, you may wish to be more patient, kind, compassionate or peaceful.
-Or you can use a sankalpa to set a goal.
 Essentially, a sankalpa is a short positive statement: we repeat it silently three times at the end of a “quietening” practice.

 Posture work (asanas)